OfficeDev/script-lab/CONTRIBUTING.md

 1. `npm install` **Be sure to run this after every pull/merge!**
 2. `npm run start`

+An SSL certificate for localhost along with the CA certificate and key will be written to ~/.office-addin-dev-certs (%USERPROFILE%\.office-addin-dev-certs on Windows).
+Please accept the prompt or dialog that appears if the CA certificate needs to be installed.

 Your default browser will launch almost immediately.
 However, note that **it will take some 30-60 seconds before the website is actually up and running.**

 Also, on first launch, the browsers will be stuck on the "Loading" page -- you will need to press ctrl+R to reload and show the actual editor/runner.